foxhound87/mobx-react-form/docs/actions/shared.md

 > If you have specified an **Array of Fields** (`[]`) into the field **struct** you can call add() without input arguments to create a new empty field with its incremental array index as `key/name`.

 provide the initial value to the new added field:

 ```javascript
 form.$('hobbies').add('soccer');
 ```

+> If the field contains other nested fields, the value can be an object.
+It will work as `update()`.

 provide a custom key as field index: